• HOME

 6. Start Arranging the Flowers

 It is essential to determine your overall height and design goal for your DIY bridal bouquet.
 Do you like it long or do you like it short?
-This will affect how you are placing the flowers together, as well as cutting the stems accordingly.
+This will affect how you place the flowers together, as well as cutting the stems accordingly.

 There really isn’t a “hard” rule in arranging your flowers, especially if you are going for a more natural, organic, and garden-style arrangement.